Pumpkin potato and sausage bake – a surprisingly delicious sheet pan dinner perfect for the season.

-No time to spend a lot of time in the kitchen?
+No time to spend in the kitchen?
 Well, a sheet pan dinner is always a good way out of that situation.
-Just a bit of chopping, put the pan in the oven and you will have a wonderful, delicious and real dinner in about an hour, with only maybe 15 minutes of actual work.
-So much better than heating up some frozen stuff from the supermarket or spending money again on fatty, salty and sugary take-away food.
+Just a bit of chopping, put the pan in the oven, and you will have a wonderful, delicious, and real dinner in about an hour, with only maybe 15 minutes of actual work.

-    I do make sheet pan dinners from time to time, but I realize now that they mostly revolve around chicken, for instance these delicious Turmeric Chicken Legs with a Honey Garlic Glaze or Roasted Chicken Thighs with Potatoes and Vegetables or these Sticky Roasted Chicken Legs with Green Onions and Mango Chutney .
+I do make sheet pan dinners from time to time, but I realize now that they mostly revolve around chicken, for instance, these delicious Turmeric Chicken Legs or Roasted Chicken Thighs with Potatoes and Vegetables or these Sticky Roasted Chicken Legs.

-    So, after this very short history lesson, lets get back to food.
-I adapted this recipe found in a wonderful cookbook my friend gave me, a Saxon cookbook Das Kochbuch der Siebenbürger Sachsen: Mit geschichtlichem Überblick including many typical Saxon recipes.
-It was made on a whim, I did not even plan to post it, but while perusing the book and getting to this recipe I realized I still had a piece of pumpkin in the fridge and, untypically for me, a rather large cabanossi sausage.
+I adapted a recipe found in a wonderful Saxon cookbook, including many typical Saxon recipes.
+It was made on a whim, I did not even plan to post it, but while reading the recipe, I realized I still had a piece of pumpkin in the fridge and, untypically for me, a rather large cabanossi sausage.
 The original recipe calls for bratwurst or bacon, but I ignored that and used what I had.

 - 1 kg/ 2.2 lbs potatoes

 - 450 g/ 1 lbs pumpkin Note 1

 - 250 g/ 8.8 oz cabanossi Note 2

 - fine sea salt and pepper